AleksiDu/PP_ATC_APP/README.md

 ## Installation

+1. NPM install
+2. npm run make
-1. Download the executable from the PP_ATC folder.
+3. run the executable from the out folder.
-2. Install the program.
+4. Install the program.
-3. Run the program.
+5. Run the program.

 ## Usage